 Cocking the head

-If your dog cocks it head in unusual manner and angle, this is a symptom of an ear infection.
+If your dog cocks it head in unusual manner and angle, this is one of dog ear infections symptoms.
 Like the headshaking mannerism, dogs will do anything they can to try remove that something that blocks their ears.
 In cases of an ear infection, it is most likely a high volume of ear wax that is bothering your dog.